workingDog/kmlToGeojson/README.md

 Similarly [GeoJSON](http://geojson.org/) is a format for encoding a variety of geographic data structures.

-This scala application uses the [scalakml library](https://github.com/workingDog/scalakml) and the [GeoJSON library](https://github.com/jroper/play-geojson) to do the conversion.
+This scala application uses the [scalakml library](https://github.com/workingDog/scalakml) and the [play-geojson library](https://github.com/jroper/play-geojson) to convert Kml to GeoJSON format.

 ## Kml to GeoJSON mapping

-The following mapping is currently implemented.
+Currently the following mapping is implemented.

     Kml object -> list of GeoJson object
     Kml Folder -> GeoJson FeatureCollection